-Heart of England NHS Foundation Trust, one of the largest Hospital Trusts in England, has selected Harland Simon’s RFID Discovery system to track beds and hoists around their three main Hospitals: Birmingham Heartlands, Solihull and Good Hope.
+Heart of England NHS Foundation Trust, one of the largest Hospital Trusts in England, has selected Paragon-ID’s RFID Discovery system to track beds and hoists around their three main Hospitals: Birmingham Heartlands, Solihull and Good Hope.

 The RFiD system will be tracking a total fleet of approximately 1800 beds and hoists ensuring they are maintained and tested at the prescribed intervals.
 This reduces non-productive time as well as the risk of beds and hoists being used in service while the recommended service interval is exceeded.

 Paragon-ID was chosen following the successful use of RFID Discovery by the Medical Engineering team at Heartlands Hospital, where the RFiD Discovery system has been in use over a number of years to help track in excess of 2000 mobile medical devices for example, infusion pumps and monitors.